 Died In Service During WWI

-At least six men from Plymouth and Rumney NH made the ultimate sacrifice, by giving up their lives.
+At least seven men from Plymouth and Rumney NH made the ultimate sacrifice, by giving up their lives.
 Their stories follow.

 Charles O. Barnard | Fireman 2c | Died of Disease [pneumonia/influenza]